Home » Blog » Harvesting, Curing, and Storing Onions

 This post may contain affiliate links, which means that I may receive a commission if you make a purchase using these links.
 As an Amazon Associate I earn from qualifying purchases.

-freshly harvested onions layered on a table
+Freshly harvested onions on a garden bench.

 However, the majority of onions that I grow are storing onions meant to last through the winter months until the next growing season.
-Store onions add delicious flavor to winter soups, bone broths, chili, stews, and roasts.
+Stored onions add delicious flavor to winter soups, bone broths, chili, stews, and roasts.

 How to Choose Onions to Grow for Food Storage

-Copra, Stuttgarter, and Redwing are my staple onions for long term storing over winter.
+Here in the north, Patterson, Cortland, Rossa Di Milano, and Redwing are my staple onions for long-term storage over winter.
 These varieties work wonderfully for winter soups, chili, stews, and roasts.

 closeup of an onion growing in the garden